 It’s been a privilege to share #MetsMonday featured posts here on the blog for over a year now.
 Each one is so unique.
 This month’s contribution comes from Michele Wheeler.
-Michele has been living with metastatic breast cancer since 2016.
+In 2016, Michele learned that her early-stage breast cancer had recurred.
 I know you’ll appreciate her powerful, moving article.

-Be sure to share your thoughts or ask her a question with a comment at the end.
-Also, be sure to visit her blog, A Crack In the Wall: Letting In Light On Hard Times.
+Be sure to visit her blog, A Crack In the Wall: Letting In Light On Hard Times.

 To get more articles like this one delivered weekly to your inbox, Click Here! #KeepingItReal #SupportYouCanUse